Hair (musical): Early international productions

-The job of leading the foreign language productions of Hair was given to Bertrand Castelli, Butler's partner and executive producer of the Broadway show.
-Castelli was a writer/producer who traveled in Paris art circles and rubbed elbows with Pablo Picasso and Jean Cocteau.
-Butler described him as a "crazy showman ... the guy with the business suit and beads".
+Bertrand Castelli, Butler's partner and executive producer of the Broadway show, led the foreign-language productions.
+Castelli was a writer/producer known in Paris art circles.
+Butler called him a "crazy showman ... the guy with the business suit and beads".
 Castelli decided to do the show in the local language of each country at a time when Broadway shows were always done in English.
 The translations followed the original script closely, and the Broadway stagings were used.
-Each script contained local references, such as street names and the names or depictions of local politicians and celebrities.
+Each script contained local references.
 Castelli produced companies in France, Germany, Mexico and other countries, sometimes also directing the productions.
-The first European production opened in Stockholm, Sweden, on September 20, 1968, with a cast including Ulf Brunnberg and Bill Öhrström, produced and directed by Pierre Fränckel and choreographed by Julie Arenal, and ran for 134 performances until March 1969.
+The first European production, after London, opened in Stockholm, Sweden, on September 20, 1968, with a cast including Ulf Brunnberg and Bill Öhrström, produced and directed by Pierre Fränckel and choreographed by Arenal.
+It ran for 134 performances until March 1969.

 A German production, directed by Castelli, opened a month later in Munich; the tribe included Donna Summer, Liz Mitchell and Donna Wyant.
-A successful Parisian production of Hair opened on June 1, 1969.
-The original Australian production premiered in Sydney on June 6, 1969, produced by Harry M. Miller and directed by Jim Sharman, who also designed the production.
+A Paris production opened on June 1, 1969.
+The original Australian production debuted in Sydney on June 6, 1969, produced by Harry M. Miller and directed by Jim Sharman, who also designed the production.
 The tribe included Keith Glass and then Reg Livermore as Berger, John Waters as Claude and Sharon Redd as The Magician.
 Redd was one of six African-Americans brought to Australia to provide a racially integrated tribe.
 The production broke local box-office records and ran for two years, but because of some of the language in the show, the cast album was banned in Queensland and New Zealand.
 The production transferred to Melbourne in 1971 and then had a national tour.
-It marked the stage debut of Boston-born Australian vocalist Marcia Hines.
+It marked the theatrical debut of Marcia Hines.
 In Mexico the production was banned by the government after one night in Acapulco.
-An 18-year-old Sônia Braga appeared in the 1969 Brazilian production.
+18-year-old Sônia Braga appeared in the 1969 Brazilian production.